nittin-cz/xperience-by-kentico-aira-unified/docs/Upgrades.md

    The new custom module classes will be automatically installed on startup.

 5. **Verify the Upgrade**
-   - Check that the Aira Unified application is accessible
+   - Check that the Aira Unified application is accessible.
-   - Verify that chat functionality works
+   - Verify that chat functionality works.
-   - Confirm that smart uploader is operational
+   - Confirm that the smart uploader is operational.

 ## Data Migration